ShulongZhao/bakerbot/README.md

 # YunYutility
-YunYutility is a [discord.py](https://github.com/Rapptz/discord.py) bot written in Python :) Originally made as a learning exercise, now used by friends as a *somewhat* useful bot and used by me to experiment with dumb coding ideas.
+YunYutility is a [discord.py](https://github.com/Rapptz/discord.py) bot written in Python :) Originally a copy of [Bakerbot](https://github.com/larrabyte/bakerbot) for me to learn coding.

 ## Prerequisites and Execution
 Install YunYutility's requirements by running the following command: